jnbastoky/Recipes/Chili.md

   - 2 Tbsp - Chili Powder
   - 1 ½  tsp - Cumin
   - 1 tsp - Oregano
-  - ½ tsp - Cheyenne
+  - ½ tsp - Cheyenne or habanero powder
   - 1 tsp - Smoked Paprika
+  - 1 tbsp - red wine viengar

 ## Procedure
 1. Brown beef in a skillet.
 Salt.
-2. Saute onions, bell pepper, & garlic in dutch oven until browned.
+2. Saute onions and bell pepper in dutch oven until browned.
 Salt.
 Make sure to scrape the bottom.
+This takes a while.
+Add garlic when its almost done browning
-3. Remove from heat and add Phase 1 Spices.
+4. Remove from heat and add Phase 1 Spices.
-4. Add 2 cups of bone broth and scrape the bottom of the pan.
+5. Add 2 cups of bone broth and scrape the bottom of the pan.
-5. Add tomatoes and beef
+6. Add tomatoes and beef
-6. Bring to a boil then simmer and reduce
+7. Bring to a boil.
-7. Add Phase 2 Spices and 1 cup of bone broth
-8. Simmer and reduce
+8. Simmer to reduce
-9. Add 1 cup of bone broth
+9. Add Phase 2 Spices and 1 cup of bone broth
 10. Simmer and reduce
+11. Add 1 cup of bone broth
+12. Simmer and reduce
+13. It's done when you can move a spoon from the front to the back of the dutch oven and briefly see the bottom of the pan.
+It's shouldn't be soupy at this point.
+14. Add vinegar

 ## Notes